MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/working-with-managed-desktop/security-update-insights.md

 - <strong>Previous:</strong> Devices running the update that was released in the previous month
 - <strong>Older:</strong> Devices running any security update released prior to the previous month

-You should see few devices in the <strong>Older</strong> category--a large or growing population probably indicates a systemic problem that you should investigate. {can we suggest a potential example that would cause this?}
+You should see few devices in the <strong>Older</strong> category--a large or growing population probably indicates a systemic problem that you should report to Microsoft Managed Desktop so we can investigate.

 ## Deployment progress